TagIreland/Pulse/README.md

 ## The presentation

 Day 3 at 14:00.
 Twelve minutes and five for questions, to a panel from both practices.
 Live, from the deployed URL.
-Five slides at most — the product is the presentation, and everybody speaks about their own work.
+Six slides at most — the product is the presentation, and everybody speaks about their own work.

 1. What it does and who would use it.
 Thirty seconds.
 Do not open with the architecture.